Restaurant: Cafe Medina

 - It had tons of fresh veggies and it was quite tangy from the tomatoes with a slight spiciness from the chorizo and creamy sweetness from the avocado.

-- The seasonings were unevenly distributed with some bites having noticeably more smoky cumin seasonings than others.
-It would be better with more grano padano cheese as well because I couldn’t taste that much.
+- It would be better with more grano padano cheese as well because I couldn’t taste that much.

-- I also wish the corn was sweet, but it tastes old and flavourless and there isn’t much of it… canned corn would have even been better.
+- I also wish the corn was sweet, but it tasted flavourless and there wasn’t much of it… canned corn would have even been better.

 - Open faced ciabatta sandwich.
 Fried egg, smoked salmon caper cream cheese, sliced avocado, arugula pepperdew and artichoke salad $12 (Served all day)

 - I had so many people recommend this to me, so I had to order it on my next visit.
-It was indeed delicious, but I still think the Fricasse is better.
+It was indeed delicious, but I prefer the Fricasse still.
+It is apples and oranges though.

 - It’s about the size of a sunny side up egg and it may seem a bit small, but the quality is there and it’s just enough for lunch without going into food coma.

-- There’s generous slices of ripe creamy avocado.
+- There were generous slices of ripe creamy avocado which was unexpected, but much appreciated.

-- I loved the lightly dressed in olive oil arugula pepperdew and artichoke salad, although I’m not sure how I feel about the pepperdew.
+- I loved the arugula pepperdew and artichoke salad lightly dressed in olive oil, although I’m not sure how I feel about the pepperdew.

-- I loved how they had a generous amount of salmon spread on this half as well.
+- I loved how they had a generous amount of salmon spread on the other half of bread as well.

-- I saw some people eating this with a knife and fork, but I say eat it like it’s meant to be… a sandwich!
-You need some of everything in every bite.
+- I saw some people eating this with a knife and fork, but I say eat it like it was meant to be… a sandwich!
+You need some of everything in each bite.

-- It tastes like a panini and I loves how thin and crispy the Ciabatta bread was.
+- It tastes like a panini and I loved how thin and crispy the Ciabatta bread was.
 The ingredients really stood out.

 - Flat bread wrapped roasted merguez sausage, baba ganoush, haloumi cheese, grilled eggplant, tabbouleh $15